khaldoun-xyz/standard/README.md

-# internal memo on important skills for Khaldoun members
+# internal memo for new Khaldoun members

-Our organisations were not built by consortia or workers' councils.
-Yesterday, small groups of individuals - outliers - created today's successes with highly leveraged concentrated activity.
+Today's successful organisations were built by small groups of individuals - outliers -, while the majority of people mended yesterday's successes.
-They applied non-linear leverage to produce outsized returns because they understood that our world is governed by power laws.

-The same is true today.
-Therefore, the most important thing you can do is become an outlier.
+We believe that the most effective thing you can do is become an outlier.
-Like a surfer is pushed forward by the current of the wave, you will be pushed forward by setting a higher standard for yourself.
+Like a surfer can use a wave to move forward effortlessly, there are things you can do to make progress.
-The most effective individual or organisation does many times more with many times less than the rest.
+Outliers do many times more with many times less than the rest.

-Khaldoun is here to help you do more with less.
-We want you to get the basics right.
+Khaldoun wants to be a platform to help you do more with less.
-And the most basic of all basics is focus.

 None of the things described below are novel or surprising.
 This is intended.
-We want you to deeply understand the things described here.
+We want you to deeply understand the things described in this document.
 Don't skip over parts of the document because you think you know all of this.
-If you think you know everything already, let us know and we'll probe your competence.

-## table of contents
+Overconfidence is not appreciated here.

+## soft skills

+We offered you to join Khaldoun because you embody most of the things described below.
+Nonetheless, we believe that repeating important principles is a valuable investment.
+So please read the information in this section attentively.

+At Khaldoun, we appreciate integrity, high standards and learning from our experiences.
+When you notice that somebody does not live up to the ideals described below, tell your colleague.

+- Be a tank: Find a way, be resourceful, be uncomfortable, be intense (<a href="https://sisu.cx/script/tank" target="_blank">The Tank</a>).
+- Think different: While others draw sheep, we draw boxes (<a href="https://sisu.cx/script/box" target="_blank">The Box</a>).
+- Think long-term: Take a detour to build skills that make you go faster tomorrow (<a href="https://sisu.cx/script/circles" target="_blank">Circles</a>).
+- Embrace challenge: Learn from hardship
+  (<a href="https://sisu.cx/script/hero" target="_blank">Hero Journey</a>).

+## hard skills

 - [git](#git)
 - [bash](#bash)